Sharp blow up estimates and precise asymptotic behavior of singular positive solutions to fractional Hardy-H\'enon equations: Introduction and Main Results

 where $c_{n, \sg}$ is a normalization constant depending only on $n$ and $\sg$ and $P.V.$ stands for the Cauchy principal value.
-In particular, when $\alpha=0$ and $p=\frac{n+2\sigma}{n-2\sigma}$, Caffarelli, Jin, Sire and Xiong \cite{C-J-S-X} obtained the sharp blow up rate of positive solutions of \eqref{Iso1} with a non-removable singularity and showed that every positive solution of \eqref{Iso1} is asymptotically radially symmetric
+In particular, when $\alpha=0$ and $p=\frac{n+2\sigma}{n-2\sigma}$, the aforementioned asymptotic symmetry result of Caffarelli-Gidas-Spruck has been generalized to the fractional setting by Caffarelli, Jin, Sire and Xiong \cite{C-J-S-X}.
+More precisely, the authors in \cite{C-J-S-X} classified isolated singularities of positive solutions of \eqref{Iso1} and showed that every local positive solution $u$ of \eqref{Iso1} is asymptotically radially symmetric

 where $\bar{u}(|x|)$ is the spherical average of $u$.
-Li-Bao \cite{LB1} extended this asymptotic radial symmetry of positive solutions to \eqref{Iso1} with
+Li-Bao \cite{LB1} extended this asymptotic radial symmetry of positive solutions to the equation \eqref{Iso1} with

-However, since the classical ODEs analysis is a missing ingredient in the fractional case to further analyze the solutions of \eqref{Iso1} compared to the case when $\sigma =1$, the asymptotic behavior of positive singular solutions of the fractional equation \eqref{Iso1} is an open question.
+However, since the classical ODEs analysis is a missing ingredient in the fractional setting to further analyze the solutions of \eqref{Iso1} compared to the case when $\sigma =1$, the precise asymptotic behavior of positive solutions near the singularity to the fractional equation \eqref{Iso1} remains as an open question.
+In the recent papers \cite{YZ1,YZ2}, we established a monotonicity formula to classify isolated singularities and prove the precise asymptotic behavior of solutions to the fractional Lane-Emden equation (\eqref{Iso1} with $\al=0$) when $\frac{n}{n-2\sigma} < p < \frac{n+2\sigma}{n-2\sigma} $.
+We also refer to Fall-Felli \cite{F-F} for the precise asymptotic behavior of solutions to fractional elliptic equations with Hardy type potentials.

 0.10in